todogroup/osposurvey/2022/README.md

 ## Welcome to OSPO Survey 2022 Planning

-Please, add your survey question ideas and analysis by opening an Issue for this directory.
+Please, add your survey question ideas and analysis by opening an Issue.